gwill1337/University-Network/README.md

 Server      |     Function
 ---------   |    :----------:
 DHCP 1        | For DHCP IPs for HQ and Branch
-DHCP 2       | DHCP if DHCP 1 falls
+DHCP 2       | DHCP if DHCP 1 fails
 NTP/SYSLOG         | Time synchronization for HQ and branch Network devices, and this same one for logging DNS         | Resolves company domain + forwards to Google DNS (8.8.8.8) WEB         | University website